trustd-solutions/website/content/portfolio.md

 ---
 title: Portfolio - TrustD Solutions
 layout: portfolio
-description: DevOps transformation case studies and projects
+description: "See how TrustD Solutions helps teams achieve faster deployments, cost savings, and reliable infrastructure.
+Engineering transformation examples."

 hero:
   tagline: "Our Work"
   heading: "Proven Results, Real Impact"
-  description: "From startups to enterprise teams, we've helped organizations transform their infrastructure and delivery pipelines.
-Here's a look at what we've built."
+  description: "From startups to enterprise teams, here are examples of the kind of engineering transformations we deliver."

 projects:
   - title: "E-Commerce Platform Migration"